Manufacture Your Day by BEING WILLING TO WORK FOR IT

 If people would be more focused on improving their own shortcomings, they wouldn’t have so much time to criticize others.
 Do you agree?

 I always like to share personal stories because I don’t want people to think I have it all figured out.
-Unfortunately I haven’t but I am working on it every day.
+Unfortunately, I haven’t but I am working on it every day.

 As a matter of fact, these daily messages are as much education for me when I am writing them as they are for you when you’re reading them.

 I am not a structured person.
 In full disclosure, I find structure quite boring.
-Having said this, I may not be structured but I am super committed and dedicated to be at my best.
+Having said this, I may not be structured but I am super committed and dedicated to being at my best.
 Of course, in certain areas of our lives structure is necessary in order to get things done.

-Especially when you work from a home office, structure and a certain routine are essential to make your work day a good and productive day.
+Especially when you work from a home office, structure and a certain routine are essential to make your workday a good and productive day.

 There are many times when I don’t feel like working out but I still manage to convince myself to get out of bed.
 How?
-I remind myself of the feeling how incredible I feel after the workout.
+I remind myself of the feeling of how incredible I feel after the workout.
 I have anchored (NLP Anchoring Technique) that feeling and it helps me to get out of my bed, especially in the winter when it’s dark and cold.

-Now while this is considered personal time, I transfer my level of commitment and dedication to business.
+Now while this is considered personal time, I transfer my level of commitment and dedication to the business.
 The mind is very complex and I practice everything I want to be as a person in my personal life in order to bring it to my professional life.
 It is all about authenticity.

 How can help my clients to achieve organizational fitness if I am not mentally and physically fit myself?

 I honestly don’t like excuses and if I don’t get something done, I own it.
-I either didn’t prioritize properly, had poor time-management, procrastinated or I simply had a non-productive phase.
+I either didn’t prioritize properly, had poor time management, procrastinated or I simply had a non-productive phase.
 It happens.